 If chlamydia is not treated in time, it may cause very serious complications.
 That is especially true for women.
 It might cause pelvic inflammatory disease, where the infection spreads to the fallopian tubes, ovaries and uterus.
 That is a very serious case, since it may cause scarring of the fallopian tubes.
 The end result of this is infertility.
 It also increases the risk that future pregnancies are ectopic.
 Ectopic pregnancy means that the fertilized egg attaches itself outside the womb.
 It is a very dangerous illness.
-Not only it ends with abortion, but may as well pose a serious risk to woman’s life.
+Not only it ends with abortion but it may as well pose a serious risk to a woman’s life.

 It is uncommon for men to get serious complications from chlamydia.
 However, there is always a possibility that the disease spreads to the testicles and prostate.
-This may result in a very painful infection, with risk of damage to these organs, and in some cases, even infertility.
+This may result in a very painful infection, with the risk of damage to these organs, and in some cases, even infertility.

 We advise anyone suspecting chlamydia infection, to consult a doctor.
 He or she will take a test to check if you are infected.
 If the answer is positive, you will most likely receive treatment with antibiotics.
 Preventing Chlamydia.